-Some of the costumes which were hidden behind dark mesh screens in the video room in London & Toronto were now out of their cages!
 The striped ‘Space Oddity’ suit by Freddie Burretti is made of heavy, stiff metallic silver fabric with stripes in hot pink, silver and electric blue.
 Burretti’s zip-up jacket and matching trousers descend from his design of Ziggy’s iconic ‘Starman’ suit (on Top of the Pops) made of quilted rainbow patterned fabric.The sleeves have brightly accented sculpted shoulders, with thin orange and silver stripes alternating with thicker lime green stripes.
 Stripes also adorn the thick pointed collar.
 The wrist and waistbands of the jacket are elastic for a tapered look.
 Capri pants with wide stripes in hot pink, blue, and thinner silver stripes complete this bomber style suit, which Bowie wears tucked into knee-high red patent leather platform boots by London footwear designer Stan Miller.

 The curators are oblivious to the fact that in the same display case is a Mick Ronson stage suit!
 A short sleeved black jacket with lightning bolts on the lapels, black velvet pants and a black feathered waistband.

 I will also address the first object on view at the exhibit although it is not worn in the Floor Show – Kansai’s iconic Tokyo Pop.
 The snap-off break-away (hayagawari) sculptural monochrome vinyl jumpsuit with bright pink lining (in Toronto) was shown with the famous red patent leather platform boots (by London footwear designer Stan Miller), now scuffed and worn.
-However, in Brooklyn someone has got some shiny new boots!
+However, in Brooklyn Bowie has got some shiny new boots!
 It’s sacrilege!
 I gazed upon Tokyo Pop, quivering for at least 30 minutes.
 Like all of the other costumes, it is tiny.
 Bowie had a 24-½ inch waist.
 I had seen the original Tokyo Pop at New York’s Metropolitan Museum of Art’s Rock Style exhibit in 1999/2000.
 The leather was cracked, but here it looked perfect.
 This was very likely a reproduction.
 Kansai produced a very limited edition Tokyo Pop shirt for the exhibit when it travelled to Japan in 2017.
 I was lucky enough to get one!

 Also missing from the 1980 Floor Show was the asymmetrical ‘Time’ jumpsuit, which was sold in April, 2007 via Christies in London for 10,800 pounds ($21,500) to the Hard Rock Cafe.
 (Blue ground with silver nylon thread weave appliqued on the body and leg with a flame design in orange, red, yellow, gold and pink).
 The costume was discovered by chance by a New York stylist, who scoured costume shops and flea markets.